-Amidst the quickly growing population, shopaholics can lap up traditional footwear, textiles, crafts and eye-catching gems.
-Participate in the several festivals including the Elephant Festival in spring, when pachyderms pout and prance around.
+Amidst the bylanes around the city palace shopaholics can lap up traditional footwear, textiles, crafts, and eye-catching gems.
+Participate in several festivals including the Elephant Festival in spring, when pachyderms pout and prance around.
 The Hawa Mahal, or the famous ‘Palace of Winds’ is just another site to go visit while in Jaipur.

 Already planning on going but confused about what kind of accommodation you can find?
 Check out this Jaipur guide on homestays.

 Abhaneri is the perfect pit stop between Agra and Jaipur.
 The region is known for its arid weather because of which, locals had to find inventive and innovative ways to combat the extreme conditions.
 Locals would build step-wells to try and trap rainwater to use throughout the year.

 The Chand Baori step well in Abhaneri consists of 3,500 narrow stairs and 13 stories, Chand Baori is intricately designed with an interior palace built.
 It’s one of the biggest step-wells in India going as far as 30 meters underground.